CSLC-Portal/UNO-CSLC-Ticket-Portal/README.md

 The application is currently a work in progress.
 The following is a list of currently existing features in the application:

- - Temporary form for submitting a ticket.
+- Form for submitting a ticket.
+- Page for viewing tickets.
- - Temporary 'view-tickets' page that shows submitted tickets.
+- Ability to claim/close tickets.
+- Editable tickets (can update most fields set for the ticket).
+- Front-end for administrative console.
 - A home page that asks to log in or shows username when logged in.
- - Login management; only authenticated users can view certain pages.
-   - Unauthenticated users will be redirected to Microsoft OAuth sign-in.
+- Login management; only authenticated users can view certain pages (Unauthenticated users will be redirected to Microsoft sign-in).
+- Automatically generated, self-signed SSL certificates for HTTPS connections

 Previews:

 ![Home Page Mock-up](https://github.com/claytonmsafranek/UNO-CSLC-Ticket-Portal/blob/main/portal/app/static/cslc_home_mock.jpeg)
 ![View Tickets Mock-up](https://github.com/claytonmsafranek/UNO-CSLC-Ticket-Portal/blob/main/portal/app/static/cslc_view-tickets_mock.png)

-Still working on:

- - Front-end for home, view-tickets, and create-ticket pages
- - Testing microsoft authentication for the remote server (with HTTPS connection)
+Next Milestone [Milestone 5](https://github.com/claytonmsafranek/UNO-CSLC-Ticket-Portal/milestone/5) (still working on):

- - Creating automated unit tests for selenium
+ - Creating automated unit tests for selenium.
- - Automatic deployment to Azure Dynamic Web Apps
+ - Automatic deployment to Azure Dynamic Web Apps.
+ - Administrative console backend for adding tutors, courses, configuring the portal app and downloading reports.
+ - Tutor and Admin permissions (restrict views for authenticated users based on permission level).

 Visit the [docs](https://claytonmsafranek.github.io/UNO-CSLC-Ticket-Portal/) for more info.